bittricky/tides-of-time/README.md

 - `public/` — Static assets (images, audio, etc.)
 - `index.html` — Main HTML entry point

+### Philosophical Inspiration:

-## Philosophy: Daoism, Zen, Advaita Vedanta, and the Art of Balance
+> Daoism, Zen, Advaita Vedanta, and the general Art of Balance

 - **Effortless Action:** The game is an invitation to get into a state of flow.
 Without excessive thought or analysis, the player gently guides the flow, responding to what is happening in the moment.
 The most skillful play emerges from attentive, non-coercive presence.
 - **Cyclical Interdependence:** The oscillation of land and sea, the dance of danger and safety, reflect the ever-changing, cyclical nature of existence.
 Each action creates ripples; each moment of balance is both an end and a beginning.
 Dualities are not opposites to be conquered, but partners in a dynamic, living whole.